network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 gigabit Ethernet to one or more Wi-Fi access points in their home, which then offer service to Wi-Fi client devices at different rates depending on distance, interference from other traffic, etc.
-By having the cable modem itself host an Responsiveness Test Server instance, the user can then run a test between the cable modem and their computer or smartphone, to help isolate whether bufferbloat they are experiencing is occurring in equipment inside the home (like their Wi-Fi access points)
+By having the cable modem itself host a Responsiveness Test Server instance, the user can then run a test between the cable modem and their computer or smartphone, to help isolate whether bufferbloat they are experiencing is occurring in equipment inside the home (like their Wi-Fi access points)